Tips You Need to Know Before Visiting Hawaii

 Leave Your Shoes at the Door

-For many homeowners in Hawaii, it is common to have a shoe rack by the front door.
-This is so visitors can take off their shoes before entering into the home.
+Many homeowners in Hawaii usually have a shoe rack by the front door.
+This is so visitors can take off their shoes before entering the home.

-If you are able to visit someone's home during your stay in Hawaii, be prepared to take your shoes off at the door.
+If you can visit someone's home during your stay in Hawaii, be prepared to take your shoes off at the door.
 This is a sign of respect and helps the host keep their home a little cleaner.

 Be Respectful of Sacred Sites

 Hawaiian culture has roots in royalty and religious practices.
-As such, there are still very many sacred sites all across the Hawaiian islands.
-For example, if you see a sign that says kapu, then you might be on a sacred burial ground or the past-home of royalty.
+As such, there are still many sacred sites across the Hawaiian islands.
+For example, if you see a sign that says kapu, you might be on a sacred burial ground or the past home of royalty.

-If you see a sign that says heiau, then you might be near an old Hawaiian temple.
-If you find yourself in these areas, don't walk on them, be respectful, don't leave trash behind.
+You might be near an old Hawaiian temple if you see a sign that says heiau.
+If you find yourself in these areas, don't walk on them, be respectful, and don't leave trash behind.

 Protect the Natural Environment

-Similar to the respect held for various sacred sites amongst Hawaiians is a deep respect and love for the natural environment.
-Environmentalism and protecting the 'aina, or land, is very important to many Hawaiians.
+Similar to the respect Hawaiians hold for various sacred sites, they deeply respect and love for the natural environment.
+Environmentalism and protecting the 'aina, or land, are important to many Hawaiians.

-That is why laws against plastic bags and unsafe sunscreen have been made.
-As you spend time in Hawaii, it is recommended to be as environmentally friendly as possible (and once you get home, for that matter).
+That is why laws against plastic bags and unsafe sunscreen have been passed.
+It is recommended that you be as environmentally friendly as possible while in Hawaii (and once you get home, for that matter).

 Ideas include: